-First of all, MTV and Discovery are no longer on the Interbrand’s list of 100 most valuable brands.
-Despite their iconic status and rich equity, they seem to have lost relevance and, as a result, their financial value has decreased substantially.
+First, Discovery and MTV disappeared from the Interbrand’s list of 100 most valuable brands a few years ago.
+Despite their iconic status, they have lost relevance and, as a result, their financial value has decreased substantially.

 No. 4 Spotify – unlocking the potential of human creativity

-Spotify sees its corporate mission as “unlocking the potential of human creativity – by giving a million creative artists the opportunity to live off their art and billions of fans the opportunity to enjoy and be inspired by it”.
-In consumer–facing communication, the Swedish brand takes a more light–hearted approach.
-Understanding that music and podcasts accompany people wherever they go and whatever they do, Spotify positions itself as a soundtrack to their lives – a service with millions of tracks and hundreds of thousands of podcasts.
-It describes its proposition as “the right music or podcast for every moment”.
+Spotify articulates its corporate mission as “unlocking the potential of human creativity – by giving a million creative artists the opportunity to live off their art and billions of fans the opportunity to enjoy and be inspired by it”.
+While this originally focused on musicians, it now extends to podcasters and authors as well.
+Recognising that music, podcasts and audiobooks accompany people throughout their day, Spotify positions itself as the soundtrack to people’s lives, defining its brand proposition as “the right music or podcast for every moment”, an evolution from its earlier promise of “the right music for every moment”.

-Disney promises escape from the everyday life to a magical world, full of amazing characters, where dreams come true and where there are only happy endings.
-Disney, despite its appeal to kids, is a family brand – it inspires kids and stimulates their imagination but it also creates a feeling of nostalgia among parents bringing back the childhood memories, when life was pure and simple.
-Targeting both kids and parents has proved to be a sound business strategy for Disney, as the wider appeal of the brand leads to a greater number of commercial opportunities.
+Despite its strong appeal to children, Disney is fundamentally a family brand.
+It inspires kids and stimulates their imagination, while also creating a sense of nostalgia among parents by bringing back memories of a simpler, more innocent childhood.
+Targeting both children and adults has proved to be a sound business strategy for Disney, as the brand’s broader appeal leads to a wider range of commercial opportunities.

-If you want to read the complete brand strategy case studies about these four media brands (and many more, e.g., HBO, Hulu, Discovery, MTV, TLC, BBC, ITV, Channel 4 or Sky), join BrandStruck today.
+If you would like to read the complete brand strategy case studies on these four media brands, as well as many more such as HBO, Hulu, Discovery, MTV, TLC, BBC, ITV, Channel 4 or Sky, join BrandStruck today.

 If you need help with research or want to hire Magda for a brand project, email her at magda@brandstruck.co